UNESCO World Heritage sites in Mexico

 This city is located on the Yucatan Peninsula and was once inhabited by the Mayan people.
 This site was included as one of the UNESCO World Heritage Sites in Mexico for its natural importance.
 It is considered a biosphere reserve consisting of mangroves, forests, and marshes.
 There are also over 300 species of birds, flora, and fauna that inhabit the area.

 Guanajuato was founded by the Spaniards during the 16th century.
 By the 18th century, it was known as the largest silver-extraction center in the world.
 When you explore the subterranean streets of Guanajuato and the so-called ‘Boca del Inferno’, you will be able to see a glimpse of its past.
-Meanwhile, the prosperity that the town experienced during the flourishing period of the mines have produced several neoclassical and Baroque buildings and most of them are still standing today.
+Meanwhile, the prosperity that the town experienced during the flourishing period of the mines has produced several neoclassical and Baroque buildings and most of them are still standing today.

 This site is considered sacred by the Mayans and this also served as the center of the Mayan civilization during ancient times.
 The stone monuments and works of art by the Mayans were the purest examples of the civilization that have now vanished but once ruled this land.
 The pyramids, temples and other monuments also exemplify the construction techniques that were used by Mayans during their time.